 Click here to fill out the waiver for on-campus classes.

-- Individuals must stay home and self-quarantine for 14 days if they:
+All individuals who are not fully vaccinated must stay home and self-quarantine for 10 days if they:

 - recently traveled internationally

 - were exposed to a person with COVID-19

 - do not feel well or are symptomatic (fever, chills, fatigue, cough, sore throat, headache, muscle pain, diarrhea, loss of smell or taste)